 What is an Ultrasound?

-An ultrasound is a diagnostic procedure that uses high-frequency sound waves, to record photographic and/or video images of your uterus, cervix, amniotic sac, placenta, ovaries, and fetus.
+An ultrasound is a diagnostic procedure that uses high-frequency sound waves, to record still and/or video images of your uterus, cervix, amniotic sac, placenta, ovaries, and fetus.

 What Does This Procedure Entail?